tlmaloney/tlmaloney.ruhoh.com-v1/_posts/source-control.md

 ### Prerequisites

-You should have installed Xubuntu 12.04 along the lines of [this guide](http://dpollini.ruhoh.com/installation/guided-installation-of-a-xubuntu-virtual-machine-for-developers/) (up until the Install Mercurial and Meld step).
+Have installed Xubuntu 12.04 in a Virtual Machine along the lines of [this guide](http://dpollini.ruhoh.com/installation/guided-installation-of-a-xubuntu-virtual-machine-for-developers/) (up until the Install Mercurial and Meld step).

+### Mercurial and Git

 We're going to use two version control software packages, Mercurial and Git.
-Differences between the two can be found [here](http://stackoverflow.com/questions/35837/what-is-the-difference-between-mercurial-and-git)
+Differences between the two can be found [here](http://stackoverflow.com/questions/35837/what-is-the-difference-between-mercurial-and-git).

 ### Mercurial